 Labs should limit the quantity of chemicals to be only what is necessary to complete the task requirements.
 Limits for the National Fire Protection Association must be met for all locations.
-Prudent practice is that the quantity of chemicals in a laboratory not exceed a total of 60 gallons or three month's supply (for all such chemicals combined).
+Please follow the guidelines provided in Appendix-I

 STORAGE LOCATIONS